 This homily is based on Mark 9:2-10.

-When a friend residing in the UK heard that my sister and I were headed for the Lake District up north last week, she said, “It’s beautiful up there, but you must be crazy to go there in the dead of winter!
+When a friend residing in the UK heard that my sister and I were headed for the Lake District up north some years ago, she said, “It’s beautiful up there, but you must be crazy to go there in the dead of winter!
 You’ll freeze!”
 But since it was probably our only chance to go, we went anyway, stepping out of the train after a three-hour trip, wrapped in layers upon layers of protection.

 “There’s no such thing as bad weather,” a more optimistic friend had advised.
 “Just bad clothing.”

 It was freezing.
 To make it worse, it was wet as well.
 But we had decided to make the most of this trip, so despite the weather forecast, we signed up for a “ten lakes” tour the next day.
 The weather did not disappoint us.
 As we drove from one lake to another, we were met alternatively with a downpour of rain and hail.
 The driver, a kind elderly man named Bob, kept apologizing for the “dreadful day,” but it was almost as if our tour group of ten had an unspoken agreement to enjoy the tour at all costs.
 Rain or hail, we eagerly jumped out of our van to enjoy the view and to take pictures.
 “A hardy bunch!”
 Bob remarked in amazement.